He Won Big at a Casino—and Was Murdered by a Stranger Who Trailed Him Home, Cops Say

-A pharmaceutical executive’s lucky night at a Pennsylvania casino ended in utter tragedy when he was shot and killed inside his New Jersey home by a stranger who’d trailed him home from the gambling hall, authorities said.
+A pharmaceutical executive’s lucky night at a Pennsylvania casino ended in tragedy when he was shot and killed inside his New Jersey home by a stranger who trailed him home from the gambling hall, authorities said.

 Jekai Reid-John has been charged with first-degree murder in connection with the slaying of Sree Aravapalli, 54, who was killed on Tuesday after a night of big wins reportedly topping $10,000 at the Parx Casino outside of Philadelphia.